Alfred T. Ordway (1821-1897)

 Gallery

-Ordway exhibited at the Boston Athenaeum (1855-1864), the Art Institute of Chicago (1898), and the Mechanics Fair in Boston (1878).
-He also exhibited frequently at the National Academy of Design and the Brooklyn Art Association from 1868 until his death.
-His last known address was Boston.
+Ordway painted throughout the northeast, and in 1890 he was reported to be spending “the season” at the Kearsage House in North Conway.
+He exhibited at the Boston Athenaeum (1855-1864), the Mechanics Fair in Boston (1878) the Unity Art Club (1895), and the Art Institute of Chicago (1898).
+He also exhibited frequently at the National Academy of Design, Boston Paint and Clay Club, and the Brooklyn Art Association from 1868 until his death.

 Ordway Images